rlugojr/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-13-1.png)<!-- -->

-##Question 3: Imputing missing values
+##Question 3: Which method can be used for Imputing missing values.

-Calculate and report the number of missing values
+Create a subset of the incomplete observations from the original dataset.
+Then, calculate and report the number of missing values.

 ```r